-When investors are looking for safer investments that generate income, most think about fixed income securities like bonds.
-But there are many types of bonds, from corporate bonds to government bonds like Treasury bonds, and even municipal bonds.
-These types of investments are different from most stocks as they can be used to generate regular, fixed income as opposed to some increase in value due to capital gains.
+There are many types of bonds, from corporate bonds to government bonds like Treasury bonds, and even municipal bonds.
+These types of investments are different from most stocks as they can be used to generate regular, fixed income, as opposed to some increase in value due to capital gains.

-While there are several differences between the different bond types and of course differences between individual bonds with different issuers and interest rates, perhaps on of the most valuable differences in bond types for some investors is their tax treatment.
+Although there are several differences between the different bond types and differences between individual bonds with different issuers and interest rates, perhaps one of the most valuable differences for some investors is their tax treatment.
 One class of bonds is especially unique in that they're generally exempt from federal and often even state taxes.
 These bonds are municipal bonds, which are essentially debt instruments used by government agencies to fund public projects.

-Unlike other bond types, interest on municipal bonds, and some municipal bond funds, is exempt from federal income tax.
-Additionally, if you reside in the state or municipality from which the bond was issued, it may be exempt from state income tax as well.
+Unlike other bond types, interest on municipal bonds and some municipal bond funds are exempt from federal income tax.
+It might be exempt from state income tax as well if you reside in the state or municipality from which the bond was issued.

-Because of these tax breaks, those in higher income brackets may seek these types of bonds in order to avoid paying taxes on the interest that is generated.
-Even though those in higher tax brackets will see greater benefit, anyone looking for a fixed income investment may benefit.
+Because of these tax breaks, those in higher income brackets might seek these types of bonds in order to avoid paying taxes on the interest that's generated.
+Even though those in higher tax brackets will see a greater benefit, anyone looking for a fixed income investment can benefit.

 Tax-equivalent yield = interest rate ÷ (1 – your tax rate)

-In this example, let’s assume you’re in the 25% tax bracket and are looking at a municipal bond that has a coupon, or interest rate, of 2.5%.
-If you want to know the real rate of return on a nontaxable municipal bond, that is the rate that would be equivalent on a taxable bond, you would perform the following calculation:
+Let’s assume you’re in the 24% tax bracket in this example, and you're looking at a municipal bond that has a coupon, or interest rate, of 2.5%.
+You would perform the following calculation if you want to know the real rate of return on a nontaxable municipal bond—the rate that would be equivalent on a taxable bond.

-This means you’d need to find a taxable savings account, CD, or bond paying at least 3.33% in order to achieve the same effective rate of return as the 2.5% municipal bond.
-In this example, we only account for the savings in federal taxes.
-If the municipal bond were also free from state taxes, the real rate of return would be that much higher.
+You’d need to find a taxable savings account, CD, or bond paying roughly 3.3% or more in order to achieve the same effective rate of return as the 2.5% municipal bond.
+We only account for the savings in federal taxes in this example.
+The real rate of return would be that much higher if the municipal bond were also free from state taxes.

-When looking at income producing investments, it is important to make sure you’re comparing apples to apples.
-While many tax-exempt bonds may appear to have a lower interest rate at first glance, you really won’t be able to determine your real rate of return until you calculate the tax-equivalent yield.
+It's important to make sure you’re comparing income-producing investments appropriately.
+Although many tax-exempt bonds may appear to have a lower interest rate at first glance, you really won’t be able to determine your real rate of return until you calculate the tax-equivalent yield.
 This can help you make a more informed decision when determining how to invest if you're attempting to target a specific rate of return in your portfolio.